Speakers and Workshop Facilitators

-Jeff has spent 18 years helping communities build vital local economies and enhancing economic opportunity through supporting local independent businesses.
-Milchen co-founded the American Independent Business Alliance (AMIBA), which helps communities to launch and develop a range of local initiatives to strengthen and sustain community-based businesses while empowerment citizens and small business to guide community development.
-Milchen pioneered the Independent Business Alliance organizing model, founding and directing the Boulder IBA in Colorado, starting in 1998.
+Jeff has spent 20 years helping communities build vital local economies and enhance economic opportunity through supporting local independent businesses.
+Milchen co-founded the American Independent Business Alliance (AMIBA), which helps communities launch and develop a range of local initiatives to strengthen and sustain community-based businesses while empowering citizens and small business to guide community development.
+Milchen pioneered the Independent Business Alliance organizing model, founding and directing the Boulder Independent Business Alliance in Colorado, starting in 1998.

 Amy Campbell Bogie

 Amy is passionate about local business as a mechanism for building strong, resilient communities.
 She found her love of local business at an early age, having grown up in her father’s independent bookstore in Durham, NC.
 In 2010, she co-founded Sustain-a-Bull: Shop Independent Durham, an alliance of more than 150 local businesses that organizes collaborative marketing efforts, a “buy local” initiative and advocates for their collective interests.
-She served as its Executive Director for four years, during which time she also worked as the Communications Coordinator of Slow Money NC, a peer-to-peer lending network that helps farmers and local food businesses find alternative financing.
-She is currently working with AMIBA on a project to expand community ownership of local businesses through equity offerings as part of her coursework for the Bard MBA in Sustainability program.
-She lives in Central Florida but travels frequently throughout the eastern United States.
+She served as its executive director for four years, during which time she also worked as the communications coordinator of Slow Money NC, a peer-to-peer lending network that helps farmers and local food businesses find alternative financing.

 Founder, Sustainable Business Network of Massachusetts and Co-founder, BALLE